On the Topology of J-Groups: Acknowledgements

 I want to thank Georg Frenck for a very fruitful discussion about homotopy groups during the conference \emph{Curvature and Global Shape 2021} in Münster/Germany.
-Furthermore I want to thank Dominik Bernhardt and Johannes Flake for helpfull remarks on an earlier version of this article. \phantomsection
+Furthermore I want to thank Dominik Bernhardt and Johannes Flake for helpful remarks on an earlier version of this article.
+Special thanks go to Karl-Hermann Neeb for Theorem \ref{thm_neeb}.
+Last but not least I want to thank my teacher Karl-Heinrich Hofmann who taught me the beauty of the theory of topological groups. \phantomsection